prometheus/prometheus/docs/configuration/configuration.md

 ]
 ```

-The endpoint is queried periodically at the specified
+The endpoint is queried periodically at the specified refresh interval.
+The `prometheus_sd_http_failures_total` counter metric tracks the number of
-refresh interval.
+refresh failures.

 Each target has a meta label `__meta_url` during the
 [relabeling phase](#relabel_config).
 Its value is set to the